Skip to navigation Skip to content

 Overview

-Depression is a mental health condition that significantly affects the way someone feels, causing a persistent lowering of mood.
-Depression is often accompanied by a range of other physical and psychological symptoms that can interfere with the way a person is able to function in their everyday life.
-The symptoms of depression generally react positively to treatment.
+Depression is a mental health condition that significantly affects the way someone feels, causing a persistent low mood and sense of hopelessness.
+Depression is often accompanied by a range of other physical and psychological symptoms.
+These symptoms can range in the way they are experienced and the way in which they interfere with daily living.

 Symptoms